-If you’re feeling guilty about eating meat because of its heavy carbon footprint, or if you’re in the opposite camp and don’t like how cereals are damaging the planet, or if you don’t care about any of that that and think that you can raise profit of your business by just focusing on profitable services, then in all cases your thinking is all wrong because you’ve made a categorisation error.
+You might be feeling guilty about eating meat because of its heavy carbon footprint.
+Or you might be in the opposite camp and don’t like how cereals are damaging the planet.
+Or you may not care about any of that that and think that you can raise profit of your business by just focusing on profitable services.
+In all of these cases your thinking is all wrong because you’ve made a categorisation error.

 Meat ≠ More Carbon